 ||20 - 25 UW credits per semester

-||Junior standing or above by time of
+||Junior standing or above by time of departure;

-departure; min.
+min.
 3.0 GPA

-|Adviser||Mike Renes | email@example.com
+||Mike Renes | email@example.com

-| Jan.
-15 (Autumn Semester and Academic Year)
+||January 15 (Autumn Semester / Academic Year)

 Spring Semester priority deadline

 |May 15 (Spring Semester)

-Like many cities in Great Britain, charming Bristol's historical founding dates to the days of the Romans.
+Like many cities in Great Britain, Bristol's historical founding dates back to the days of the Romans.
 Originally settled as a port in 55 AD, the City's commercial importance was second only to London's until the early 19th Century.
 Today, Bristol is an eclectic mix of old and new; the narrow streets of the old city, medieval churches, and historic tall ships, share ground with modern buildings and high-tech businesses.
 Currently, Bristol is home to the largest aerospace complex in Western Europe and Lloyds Bank International, helping the City to maintain its tradition as one of Great Britain's leading commercial centers.
-Bristol has a great site where you can get a great idea of what your experience will be like on the ground here.
+Bristol has a great site where you can get an idea of what your aerospace experience will be like on the ground here.

 Having already begun their academic specialization in secondary school, British students enter the university with a solid foundation in their subject area.
 Rather than devoting the first half of their university careers to satisfying pre-requisites, British students launch into their specialized core courses from the onset.
 Once a student declares a specialization, there is little room for deviation from the core curriculum.
 When compared to American university courses, first and second-year courses in Great Britain are typically more advanced and akin to Junior and Senior-level courses in the United States.
 Due to the highly specialized and structured compositions of the British curricula, UW exchange participants should have a background in their proposed area of study and not plan to enroll for courses in more than one or two specializations.

 In general, British universities place a greater emphasis on independent learning than most undergraduate programs in the United States.
 In contrast to American universities, where course syllabi delineate the professor's expectations of the student for each week of the academic term, most British professors rely on the student's self-direction, research and study of outside readings to guide the courses of their learning.
 In this way, the curricula are comparable to graduate programs' style of scholarship in the United States.
-(Students in the fields of science or engineering might find their course curricula to be more structured than that of the arts or social sciences with a strong emphasis on laboratory work).
-Although, the British pedagogical approach may appear somewhat relaxed it, in fact, provides a very challenging and invigorating environment in which to study.
+(Students in the fields of science or engineering might find their course curricula to be more structured than that of the arts or social sciences, with a strong emphasis on laboratory work).
+Although, the British pedagogical approach may appear somewhat relaxed, it, in fact, provides a very challenging and invigorating environment in which to study.
 Students are responsible for their own learning and must be self-motivated and committed to their independent studies in order to succeed.

-You can begin your search for courses right here: University of Bristol course catalog
+Students can begin their search for courses right here: University of Bristol course catalog

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.

-Students are responsible for securing and funding their own housing in Bristol but are encouraged to apply for university accommodations at the host institution.
+Students are responsible for securing and funding their own housing in Bristol, but are encouraged to apply for university accommodations at the host institution.
 Student housing is an exceptional way to meet British students and to integrate into campus life.
 Although university housing is not guaranteed, most international student applications are accepted.